MisterTea/EternalTerminal/README.md

 Verify that the client is installed correctly by looking for the `et` executable: `which et`.

-Verify that the server is installed correctly by looking for the etserver executable: `which etserver`.
+Verify that the server is installed correctly by checking the service status: `systemctl status et`.
+On some operating systems, you may need to enable and start the service manually: `sudo systemctl enable et; sudo systemctl start et`

 You are ready to start using ET!